Carmen Kynard's Teaching & Research Site on Race, Writing, and the Classroom

 Although there was no one organization across the country that connected all black college students, it is remarkable that protests and stated demands were very similar: 1) that more courses emphasize African peoples; 2) that libraries be stacked with culturally relevant material; 3) that more black trustees be included in university procedures; 4) that black teachers’ salaries be commiserate with the neighboring white land grant colleges or the in-house system; 4) that more black radical faculty and staff be hired, especially in admissions and financial aids offices; 5) that there be outreach programs to area youth and strong teaching preparation programs for people to teach those youth; 6) that the campus be connected to the community.
-Despite not having a national organization, there seemed a cohesive idea that students were creating for American universities and colleges.
+Despite not having a national organization, there seemed a cohesive idea for what students were creating for American universities and colleges.
 The Black Campus Movement at Rutgers will be a good case example and case study with materials that have been publicly archived.
 Below is the list of 24 demands from the Black Student Unity Movement at Rutgers University.
 These demands paved the way for Rutgers today to represent the most diverse national university in the country.

-We, the Black Student Unity Movement of Rutgers the State University are exacting that the following demands be made operative with respect to the following date, February 17, 1969.
+We, the Black Student Unity Movement of Rutgers the State University, are exacting that the following demands be made operative with respect to the following date, February 17, 1969.
 We will not rationalize nor verbalize the non-compliance of these demands.
 Our demands are as follows:

 We demand that all racist faculty be removed from the university.